Kitware/candela/src/candela/components/GeoDots/README.md

 # [candela](../..#readme).[components](..#readme).GeoDots

 A geospatial view with locations marked by dots.
-The **x** and **y** fields should contain longitude and latitude values for each location in the data.
+The **latitude** and **longitude** fields should contain lat/long values for each location in the data.

 **extends** [VisComponent](../../VisComponent#readme)